 He has a chapbook forthcoming of translations from the 17th century French pastoral poetry of Antoinette Deshoulières, to be published by the UK’s Penteract Press.

-He is working on his second verse play, a dark romantic comedy, with support from Hobart’s Blue Cow Theatre.
+He is also working on his second verse play, a dark romantic comedy, with support from Hobart’s Blue Cow Theatre.

 He has a Bachelor of Computing from the University of Tasmania and works as a software engineer.